Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### Oops!
 I didn't want to add that!

-There may be occasions where a file has been incorrectly added to the Staging Area.
+There may be occasions where a file has been incorrectly added to the staging area.
 This can be undone with the command `git reset <filename>`.
 This will not affect the changes done to the file in any way, it will simply remove it from the staging area.

 In the case where all files need to be unstaged, the command `git reset` can be run without adding further arguments.